hazer-hazer/Jacy-Dev-Book/how-to-run.md

 **Explicit Boolean argument value**

 What if you want to set bool-arg to `false`?
 Let's imagine that `--dev` is set by default (it is not anyway).
-There is pretty same syntax for bool-args as for key-value args:
+There is pretty same syntax for bool-args as for key-value args.

 ```
 --dev=no